frdah/socket-io-chat-client/README.md

 # SOCKET-IO-CHAT-CLIENT

 Small hiring exercise for frontend engineers.
 The questions are fairly open ended.
 Uses [socket-io-chat-server](https://github.com/Pixxle/socket-io-chat-server) as it's backend.
+And to run this project locally you first need to start the server, and then the client on the same machine.

 Problem statements:
 You've been given the task to write a simple chat client that reads messages from a undocument socket.io server.